emperorbrutus/finalproject/README.md

 |--------------|----------------------|------------------|---------------------|
 | Training Set | 0.7178               | 0.8388           | 0.8764              |
 | Testing Set  | 0.6708               | 0.8096           | 0.8429              |

+## Weights
+The weights for both model can be accessed through the link [here](https://huggingface.co/firedfrog/finalproject/tree/main)